Venue: Russell Square: College Buildings

-The convenor of this course is Dr Seraphin Kamdem, a Senior Teaching Fellow here at SOAS with expertise on Africa; but there is a larger team of colleagues also teaching on the course: Dr Marie Rodet, an expert on the history of Africa will be teaching the sessions on pre-colonial Africa and its Kingdoms; Rama Dieng, a young researcher with expertise on Governance and Development in Africa, who is also teaching staff here at SOAS, will be giving one of the lectures; Elsbeth Court, a renowned expert on contemporary African art, will also be teaching on the course; Dr Jörg Haustein, an expert on religion, and Senior Lecturer here at SOAS, will be giving one of the lectures; Angelica Baschiera who has expertise on Swahili literature and manuscripts, will be also part of our teaching staff; and Michele Banal and Rob Hispter will teach the sessions on Music in Africa, with a lecture and an African music workshop.
+The convenor of this course is Dr Seraphin Kamdem, a Senior Teaching Fellow here at SOAS with expertise on Africa; but there is a larger team of colleagues also teaching on the course: Dr Marie Rodet, an expert on the history of Africa will be teaching the session on pre-colonial Africa and its Kingdoms; Paul Asquith, who has expertise on African Diaspora and development in Africa will be giving one of the lectures; Dr Polly Savage, an expert on contemporary African art, will also be teaching on the course; Dr Jörg Haustein, an expert on religion, and Senior Lecturer here at SOAS, will be giving one of the lectures; Angelica Baschiera who has expertise on Swahili literature and manuscripts, will also be part of our teaching staff; and Rob Shispter, an expert and seasoned practitioner of African music, will teach the sessions on Music in Africa, with a lecture and an African music workshop.

 A tuition fee of £1600 will be charged per 3-week programme.
 This figure does not include accommodation fees.